rclone/rclone/MANUAL.md

 - Type:        bool
 - Default:     false

+#### --s3-sts-endpoint

+Endpoint for STS.

+Leave blank if using AWS to use the default endpoint for the region.

+Properties:

+- Config:      sts_endpoint
+- Env Var:     RCLONE_S3_STS_ENDPOINT
+- Provider:    AWS
+- Type:        string
+- Required:    false

 ### Metadata

 User metadata is stored as x-amz-meta- keys.
 S3 metadata keys are case insensitive and are always returned in lower case.